levmichael/saphon/README.md

   * `environments`: A list of environments in which the phoneme may occur, and the allophones that are conditioned by that environment, and processes that yield each allophone.
 The values of this list are dicts.
     * `preceding`: A string representation of the part of the environment that precedes the phone.
     * `following`: A string representation of the part of the environment that follows the phone.
-    * `processes`: A list of processes that each yield a single allophone in the environment.
-This value is a list of dicts.
-Multiple values in this list implies free variation among the processes in this list.
+    * `allophones`: A list of dicts that represent allophones yielded by the phoneme in this environment.
+Multiple values in this list implies free variation among the allophones in this list.
       * `processnames`: A list of process names that yield this allophone.
 Each value is a string.
 Thist list of process names does not imply free variation.
 Instead, the list may describe multiple processes that apply simultaneously, e.g. the process by which `phone` `e` yields `allophone` `ɛː` is described as the simultaneous application of two processes named `lowering` and `lengthening`.
       * `allophone`: The allophone yielded by the process(es) in this environment, as denoted in `processnames` and using symbols from the International Phonetic Alphabet.